Mrhagg/Portfolio/README.md

 The backend is responsible for handling email functionality and serves as a scalable foundation for future features.

+Earlier in development, project data was fetched directly from GitHub’s API on the client side.
+The backend architecture now allows better performance, security, and flexibility for future improvements such as caching or database integration.
 ---

 ## Deployment